 The dial itself has a lot going on.
 I think it’s rather crowded with the day and date window which is more prominent since it’s silver brushed and beveled.
 It has lume applied polished metal indices which I think is LumiBrite but don’t expect diver like quality.
 It’s surrounded by detailed printed black seconds markers.
 The tiny sword hands are lumed while the seconds hand has a rectangle red tip.
 I’m not a fan of the hands and planning to mod the hands.
 Stay tuned for that post.

-So when looking at the whole piece on my hand, even though the bracelet is like the Seamaster but the quality is not there and the whole look doesn’t do it for me.
+So when looking at the whole piece in my hand, even though the bracelet is like the Seamaster but the quality is not there and the whole look doesn’t do it for me.
 So after swapping it out with some other aftermarket straps, my love for the watch started to grow on me.
 I even got a compliment from my boss who wears a more expensive piece and wondered if it was a diver.
 When looking at it from certain angles and certain lighting, it’s really nice especially looking at the glossy dial with the polished indices.

 The whole reason I got this watch is that I’m thrilled with the endless possibilities I could go with modding this piece with different dials and straps.
 While I paid more for this but I think the joy of how I could use the case to have more combinations of different looks sort of justified the purchase.
 Also the fact that this would fit my wrist so much better and has a 20mm lug width would mean that I could reuse most of my other straps.
 I will be planning my many different mods so stay tuned.
 Last I checked, it seems there’s one available at Amazon for around $425.
 That’s even more than what I paid for.

 Update: Here’s a shot of the modded hands after my little experiment and love how the light plays on the dial in certain angles.
-Please pardon the poor images.
-I need to get a better phone camera.